-The AANEM (2005) published practice parameters on the utility of EMG/NCS for the diagnosis of peroneal neuropathy.^{11,} This evidence-based review focused on whether EMG/NCS are useful in diagnosing peroneal neuropathy and/or in determining prognosis.
+In 2005, the AANEM published practice parameters on the utility of EMG/NCS for the diagnosis of peroneal neuropathy.^{11,} This evidence-based review focused on whether EMG/NCS are useful in diagnosing peroneal neuropathy and/or in determining prognosis.
 Table 4 lists recommendations AANEM deemed "possibly useful, to make or confirm" a diagnosis.